 The Ravidas marry within their caste.
 Their own priests lead important life ceremonies since Brahmins will not work with them.
 Families arrange marriages.
 Sons inherit property with the home going to the eldest son.
 The newly married Ravidas couple lives with or near the groom's parents.

 The main foods of the Ravidas Chamar are rice, sorghum and seasonable vegetables and fruit.
 The Ravidas are not vegetarians but as Hindus will not eat beef.

 The Ravidas Chamar practice Hinduism, the ancient religion of India.
 They worship and serve the gods of the Hindu pantheon.
 Their main gods are Vishnu, the preserver and Shiva, the destroyer.
 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
-The Ravidas offer prayers, food, flowers and incense to their gods at their village shrines because at Dalits they are often not allowed to enter standard Hindu temples.
+The Ravidas offer prayers, food, flowers and incense to their gods at their village shrines because people from low caste groups are often not allowed to enter standard Hindu temples.